 Outcome type to ensure you're getting the basics right.
 Then go ahead and attach that outcome in place of the

 we used as a placeholder previously on our

 Outcomes that guarantee

-Guarantee Asset Outcomes are similar to Allocation Asset Outcomes, only they not have any amounts.
-Their purpose is to simply express an ordering of destinations for a given asset holder (say, a given token).
+Guarantee Asset Outcomes are similar to Allocation Asset Outcomes, only they do not have any amounts.
+Their purpose is to simply express an ordering of destinations for a given asset (say, a given token).

 A channel that has a guarantee outcome is said to be a guarantor channel.